jikuma/fakeserver/README.md

 Since data is currently stored in memory and server is configured to restart when memory exceeds a certain limit, assume server configuration to be volatile.

 Primary use case is to support test-driven development of client without the need of the server.

+### Security
+Its http right now and data is not secured.
+Make sure that secret is not part of the body.